SpakowitzLab/wlcsim/README.rst

 To force a rerun without having to manually delete all the old output files, you can also simply type ``make run`` at any time.

-By default, pecifying multiple polymers just simulates them in parallel in the same reaction volume, no interactions are assumed.
+By default, specifying multiple polymers just simulates them in parallel in the same reaction volume, no interactions are assumed.

 To scan parameters, the Python script ``scan_wlcsim.py`` should be used.
 It takes